Damnerz/PrBOOMplus-ENHANCED-3ds/README.md

 Here is some examples of Nintendo Devices where you can play Doom on it:

-Nintendo Officials and Unofficials Doom sources ports as homebrews.
+Nintendo Officials and Unofficials Doom ports/sources ports as homebrews.

 #### Super Nintendo Entertainment System (SNES)
 ---------------------------------------------------------------------------------------

-Official SNES port on real cartridge.
+Official SNES port on real cartridge from 1995.
 - https://doom.fandom.com/wiki/Super_NES ;Doom fandom SNES Doom
 - https://github.com/RandalLinden/DOOM-FX ;Github SNES Doom source code

+&

+"Un""Official"" SNES port on real cartridge from 2025.
+^soon^
+- important to annoted this cause this game will be very optimized.
 #### Gameboy Advance (GBA)
 ---------------------------------------------------------------------------------------